xuman2019/ethereum-developer-tools-list/README.md

     * Permission control: By using the `auth` and `authP` modifiers, you can protect functionality so only other apps or entities can access it
     * Forwarders: aragonOS apps can send their intent to perform an action to other apps, so that intent is forwarded if a set of requirements are met
 * [EIP-2535 Diamond Standard](https://eips.ethereum.org/EIPS/eip-2535)
-    * Organize contracts so they share the same contract storage and Ethereum address.
+    * Organize contracts so they share the same contract and Ethereum address.
     * Solves the 24KB max contract size limit.
     * Upgrade diamonds by adding/replacing/removing any number of functions in a single transaction.
     * Upgrades are transparent by recording them with a standard event.